I did not kill my daughter. I did not kill my husband.Angelina Rodriguez

 Toxicologists tested Frank for antifreeze.
 Frank Rodriguez received a large dose, a few hours before his death.

-Angelia should have expected police to check her phone.
-However, investigators did not find a call in her cell phone records.
+Angelia Rodriguez should have expected police to check her phone.
+Investigators did not find the anonymous call in her cell phone records.

 We might never have solved the case if she wasn’t talking.Detective Brian Steinwand